 In all seriousness, Chalamet has all the makings of a star – if he picks the right roles.
 The actor’s certainly on the right track now that he’s negotiating the lead role in Denis Villeneuve’s two-part Dune remake which, if Blade Runner 2049 is any indication, should blend blockbuster spectacle with arthouse thinkpiece.

 Sadly, the road ahead to A-list stature is often bumpy, and Chalamet’s is no exception.
 Around his Oscar-nominated breakout he’s been giving underwhelming performances in less recognized indies such as Hostiles and Hot Summer Nights.

-He’s also had the misfortune of working alongside Woody Allen for his new film A Rainy Day in New York, which may not see the light of day thanks to the #MeToo movement.
+He’s also had the misfortune of working alongside Woody Allen for A Rainy Day in New York, which may not see the light of day thanks to the #MeToo movement.
 Chalamet donating his salary to Time’s Up and LGBTQ causes is keeping him out of SJW crosshairs, though.

-The 22-year-old’s next shoot for awards season, Beautiful Boy, sees him tackling taboos all over again.
-This time it’s alongside Steve Carell, playing his father who learns to deal with his son’s crystal meth addiction.
+The 22-year-old’s next shoot for awards season, Beautiful Boy, saw him tackling taboos all over again.
+This time it was alongside Steve Carell, playing his father who learns to deal with his son’s crystal meth addiction.

-Reviews are in after Beautiful Boy’s premiere at TIFF, but is it another stirring success for Chalamet, or just a desperate ploy to land him two Oscar nominations in a row?
-Take a look at the reviews.
+Reviews after Beautiful Boy’s premiere at TIFF showed either another stirring success for Chalamet or just a desperate ploy to land him two Oscar nominations in a row.
+Take a look at them below.

 Owen Gleiberman praised Chalamet and Carell’s “excellent performances that should help to launch Beautiful Boy into the awards-buzz atmosphere”.
 However, he was less impressed with the film’s “repetitive quality” and wished it “summoned the power to shock us.”